-The briefings, written up in this report, were delivered as part of a CREST Workshop on Reciprocal Radicalisation organised in London in May 2018, and attended by thirty-five practitioners from the UK government, police, probation and the prison service.
+The briefings, written up in this report, were delivered as part of a CREST Workshop on Reciprocal Radicalisation organised in London in May 2018 and attended by 35 practitioners from the UK government, police, probation, and the prison service.

 Papers and discussion during the day covered topics including interactive escalation of rhetoric and violence between extremist groups, signs and causal factors, the impact of the state, mainstream and social media, and potential opportunities for intervention.